Skip to Content

 via Instagram: @bartrunsfast

-The Doxle, sometimes called the Beaschund, is a hybrid dog breed resulting from the cross of a Dachshund and Beagle.
-With the elongated body of the wiener dog and the signature ears of a Beagle, this hybrid seems all-too-familiar.
+The Doxle, also called the Beaschund, is a hybrid dog breed resulting from the cross of a Dachshund and Beagle.
+With the elongated body of the wiener dog and the signature ears of a Beagle, this hybrid dog seems all-too-familiar.

 Doxles have long muzzles and big round eyes, which makes it near impossible to resist their “give me more treats” face.
 And despite their small size, they can make excellent watchdogs with their territorial and protective instincts.

 Overall, Doxles are super-friendly dogs with a sweet disposition we see in both parent breeds.
-They can get along well with other dogs, pets or children if given the necessary socialization in puppyhood.
-Though, they do better with older kids.
+They can get along well with other dogs, pets or kids if given the necessary socialization in puppyhood.
+However, a Doxle will do better with older kids.

 23. Boglen Terrier